ravising-h/Implementation-of-ML-Algo/README.md

 # IMPLEMENTATION OF ML ALGORITHM
-Implementing using python and numpy.
+Implementing using python and numpy library.
 * KNN
 * Multivariable Linear Regression
 * CNN